Design Thinking For The Employee Experience

 A case study

-“This is what we've always done," says our client, "and nobody was really thinking about what the sales force really might need... all these things that are developed in isolation make sense until they reach the account manager who gets 400 emails at the end of the evening."
+“This is what we've always done," said the Vice President of Marketing Communications, "and nobody was really thinking about what the sales force really might need... all these things that are developed in isolation make sense until they reach the account manager who gets 400 emails at the end of the evening."